Thomas Joseph Grady: Ordination and ministry

 On April 23, 1938, Grady was ordained to the priesthood for the Archdiocese of Chicago by Cardinal George Mundelein.
 Grady studied in Rome for a year before returning to Chicago.
-He earned a Master of Arts degree in English from Loyola University in 1944.
+He earned a Master of Arts degree in English from Loyola University Chicago in 1944.
 Grady then taught at Archbishop Quigley and later joined the faculty of St. Mary of the Lake, serving as procurator.

 In 1956, Grady was appointed director of the National Shrine of the Immaculate Conception in Washington, D.C., the largest Catholic church in the United States.
 As director, Grady oversaw a period of massive construction for the church, assuming his position just as building resumed after a 20-year hiatus.
 He worked with builders and architects to oversee the cladding of its interior and exterior with limestone and marble, the addition of 26 side chapels, the completion of the "Christ in Majesty" mosaic, the installation of a massive pipe organ, and a 56-bell carillon.
-Shortly after the 1963 assassination of President John F. Kennedy, he celebrated a Mass for President Lyndon B. Johnson using a gold and bejeweled "Texas chalice".
+Shortly after the 1963 assassination of US President John F. Kennedy, Grady celebrated a mass for US President Lyndon B. Johnson using a gold and bejeweled "Texas chalice".

 Auxiliary Bishop of Chicago

-On June 21, 1967, Grady was appointed auxiliary bishop of the Archdiocese of Chicago and titular bishop of Vamalla by Pope Paul VI.
-He received his episcopal consecration on August 24, 1967, from Cardinal John Cody, with Bishops Cletus F. O'Donnell and Aloysius John Wycislo serving as co-consecrators.
+On June 21, 1967, Grady was appointed auxiliary bishop of Chicago and titular bishop of Vamalla by Pope Paul VI.
+He received his episcopal consecration at Holy Name Cathedral in Chicago on August 24, 1967, from Cardinal John Cody, with Bishops Cletus F. O'Donnell and Aloysius John Wycislo serving as co-consecrators.
 As an auxiliary bishop, he served as vicar general of the archdiocese, started the permanent diaconate program, and headed the Archdiocesan Liturgy Committee.